 - 401st.
 BG / 613th BS – Jul 43 to Oct 43

-We are presently looking for any information, artifacts, contributions or anyone who can help us put together the history of this airport up to and during the WWII era.
+We are presently looking for any information, artifacts, photographs, contributions or anyone who can help us put together the history of the airport or the WWII Army Air Corps base.

 Points of Contact for the Museum